Do you have a birth plan?

-Will you be at home?
+Will you be at home or an out-of-hospital birthing center?
 Will you be at the hospital?
 Who will be in the room with you?

-Is skin-to-skin important to you?
+Is placing the baby on your or your partner’s chest in immediate skin-to-skin important to you?
 How would you like to be dressed?

 These are all questions mothers ask when considering a birth plan.
-However, one question really seems to elicit strong reactions from mothers — whether to have a natural birth or get an epidural.
+However, one question really seems to elicit strong reactions from mothers — whether to have an unmedicated birth or get an epidural.